djbrieck/brieckspro/content/posts/millisatsPH.md

 This is all back to metric, so we need to look at the [milli](https://en.wikipedia.org/wiki/Milli-) prefix.
 Which means 10<sup>-3</sup> or <em>thousandths</em> `.001` of a sat.
 For more information on [What are sats?](https://bitcoinmagazine.com/guides/what-are-sats)

->“Sats,” which is shorthand for “satoshis” is a term used for the smallest possible denomination of BTC: 0.00000001 BTC, or 1 one-hundred-millionth of a bitcoin.
+>“Sats,” which is shorthand for “satoshi” is a term used for the smallest possible denomination of BTC: 0.00000001 BTC, or 1 one-hundred-millionth of a bitcoin.
 The unit is named for the pseudonymous creator of Bitcoin, Satoshi Nakamoto.

 ## Understanding the default in podStation